 Jack: Yeah, thank you very much, Marty.
 We’re just really glad to have you leading the charge for our sales growth.
 And thanks to all of you who have signed up and showed up today.
 We really appreciate you.
 I see some old friends and also some new ones.
 So, thank you very much.
 I hope all of you will jump in and join the conversation.
 As Marty pointed out, this is not a sales pitch.
 This is sharing what we’re doing to tackle a couple of big problems in the industry.
 We don’t have all the answers to the big problems.
 So, if you see something, please speak up, but we are making progress and we’re making a difference.
 Please don’t hesitate to share your feedback if we got it right, say that.
 If we should change something.
 Let us know.
 Is there something else that we could do?
 But I did want to tell you before we jump into that a little bit about Engagement Health Group since we do have some newcomers today.

 Our mission is to inspire and empower people when life is at a time to be their best.
-We formed EHD earlier this year with the merger of Corporate Health Partners and Health Solutions and between us, we each had 20 years of experience so combined 40 with 75 Long-standing clients across the nation.
+We formed EHD earlier this year with the merger of Corporate Health Partners and Engagement Health Group and between us, we each had 20 years of experience so combined 40 with 75 Long-standing clients across the nation.

 We offer a very comprehensive suite of services from health promotion on one end of the spectrum to serious risk management on the other end.